artur-ciocanu/launch.en/help/extension-dev/backwards-compatibility.md

 1. I want to change an optional field to be required => Make a new component requiring the desired field and deprecate the old one
 1. I want to change the API of a shared module => Make a new shared module and deprecate the old one

 You may be picking up on a common thread.
 That's good.
-When deprecating an old component, you'll want to notify users of your extension that it has been deprecated and that they need switch to a new one.
+When deprecating an old component, you'll want to notify users of your extension that it has been deprecated and that they need to switch to a new one.
 A few suggestions on communicating with users:

 * Update the display name of the old component to include "(Deprecated)".
 * Update the view for the old component to have big red warning text that this component has been deprecated and that the user should switch to the new component.